Loading...

 Protective coating and rust prevention application to repair areas exposed by damage

-FAQs About Auto Body Repair in York
+Common Questions About Auto Body Repair

 Salt corrosion creates repair complications: corroded panels lose structural strength and cannot reliably hold fasteners, welding corroded metal produces weak joints requiring reinforcement, panel gaps change when welded sections shift due to corrosion weakness, and hidden corrosion beneath panels (detected only after removal) requires additional repairs.
 Body technicians must assess structural integrity of panels before completing repairs - surfaces appearing intact may have hidden rust perforation.
 Straightening bent panels on corroded vehicles often results in stress cracks when metal is worked.
 Frame sections affected by corrosion may require full panel replacement rather than straightening.
 York body repair estimates typically increase 15-30% after hidden corrosion discovered during disassembly.